Trans Australia Airlines: Beginnings

 After some discussion, it was agreed that the airline was not ready.
 It had a name, some excellent pilots, and some aircraft, but no ground facilities, no sales staff, no documentation, not even tickets.
 With a great deal of effort, it should be possible to make the planned start date of 7 October.
 With the discussion complete, Coles said:

-I have news for you.
-We start next Monday.

 After a week of frantic effort hiring staff, borrowing a tin shed at the RAAF base at Laverton because Essendon Airport had been turned into mud by heavy rain, creating operations manuals, passenger manifests, tickets, and load sheets — even making passenger steps and baggage carts because there was no time to buy them in the ordinary way — Captains Hepburn and Nickels took off from Laverton at 5:45 am bound for Sydney.
 TAA's first scheduled flight carried a full load of VIPs and just one paying passenger.